Skip to main content

 Rationale

-Use the cross db ownership for chaining option to configure cross-database ownership chaining for an instance of Microsoft SQL Server.
-This server option allows you to control cross-database ownership chaining at the database level or to allow cross-database ownership chaining for all databases.
-Enabling cross db ownership is not recommended unless all of the databases hosted by the instance of SQL Server must participate in cross-database ownership chaining and you are aware of the security implications of this setting.
+Use the cross db ownership chaining option to configure cross-database ownership chaining for an instance of Microsoft SQL Server.
+This server option allows you to control cross-database ownership chaining at the database level or allow cross-database ownership chaining for all databases.
+Enabling cross db ownership is not recommended unless all of the databases hosted by the SQL Server instance must participate in cross-database ownership chaining and you are aware of the security implications of this setting.
 This recommendation is applicable to SQL Server database instances.

 ... see more